Turkey Marmara – April 21-23 2019

 Bursa was the first capital of the Ottoman Empire from 1335-63.
 Bursa and Cumalıkızık: the Birth of the Ottoman Empire form a combined World Heritage Site.

 Tofaş Museum of Cars and Anatolian Carriages.
-Housed in a 19th century car factory that was restored into a gorgeous facility in 1998, this was a pleasant surprise.
-Most exhibits are ancient horse drawn chariots, carriages, wagons and painted carts along with a blacksmith shop for shoeing horses, and saddle, wheel and bridle manufacturing exhibits.
+Housed in a 19th-century car factory restored into a gorgeous facility in 1998, this was a pleasant surprise.
+Most exhibits are ancient horse-drawn chariots, carriages, wagons and painted carts, a blacksmith shop for shoeing horses, and saddle, wheel and bridle manufacturing exhibits.
 It suddenly morphs into cars, some Turkish Murat and San Tipo brands and several new Fiats.

-In an old hamam below the main museum is a very extensive museum on balances, scales, weights and volume measurers.
+In an old hamam below the main museum is a very extensive museum on balances, scales, weights and volume measurements.
 The grounds have one huge tree.

 Bursa City Museum.
 Completely in Turkish, this museum was kind of a lost cause.
 I assumed that the first five old guys (with models) were the first five sultans of the Ottoman Empire.
 The 1937 Ford car used by the mayor may have been the highlight and we cruised through.
 Free